nancologist/ReactNative/README.md

 The Styling-Syntax of React-Native looks like CSS but it's not actually CSS!

 * ``onPress`` : This is equivalent to ``onClick`` and Click event listener in JS.

+TEST: Now on your mobilephone when you click on the "Change Text", the text changes!
+Magic!
 ___

 ## 1.9.
 React Native Apps Are Hard Work!
+React Native is about : _"Learn once, write everywhere!"_
+and it's not Write Once!, because for different platforms you need to use if-statements sometimes in React-Native code, for example if it's an iOS ``do this`` but if it's an android phone ``do that``

+In React-Native you are also responisble for the responsive design like in web applications and css!
+___

 ## 1.10.
 React Native Alternatives
 ## 1.11.
 Course Requirements
 ## 1.12.
 Course Requirement Refreshers